Vaadin Servlet Auto-Loading

 When running Vaadin via Spring Boot, the important code is at SpringBootAutoConfiguration.servletRegistrationBean()

-which creates the servlet binding of SpringServlet
+which creates the servlet binding of SpringServlet.
+Note the @ConditionalOnMissingBean annotation

-which only creates the binding if the project doesn’t have a custom @WebServlet
+which only creates the binding if the project doesn’t have a custom @WebServlet extending

-from SpringServlet
+from SpringServlet.

 Note that this annotation was missing for Vaadin 23.4.1 which causes the default servlet to load anyway, causing WebSocket issues: #19888.

-What’s interesting is that the default servlet is mapped to /vaadinServlet/*
+What’s interesting is that the default servlet is mapped to /vaadinServlet/* and not /*,

-yet the app apparently works and requests are handled at /*
+yet the app apparently works and requests are handled at /*.
+There is a Spring magic which

 configures Spring Dispatcher Servlet to dispatch requests accordingly.